-The first call, to be launched in September, will be for researchers from industry, including collaborations with universities; the second, in February, will be open to both industry and research organisations.
+The first call, to be launched in November*, will be for researchers from industry, including collaborations with universities; the second, due in 2022, will be open to both industry and research organisations.

 Created in 2017, ECCSEL is the European Carbon Dioxide Capture and Storage Laboratory Infrastructure.
 It comprises more than 80 CCUS research facilities across the full value chain in its five member countries: France, Italy, Netherlands, Norway and the UK.